Navy arrests 5 suspects, impounds 181 drums of PMS – The Sun Nigeria

 Judex Okoro, Calabar

-The Nigerian Navy fight against smuggling activities on the waterways has continued unabated as the command has arrested five suspects.and impounded 4 boats.
+Nigerian Navy’s fight against smuggling activities on the waterways has continued unabated as the command arrested five suspects and impounded four boats.

-The Navy also impounded 692 bags of foreign rice and 181 drums of PMS (petrol).
+The Navy also impounded 692 bags of foreign rice and 181 drums of petrol (PMS).

 The suspects, who were arrested in two separate locations around Fairway Buoy and Tom Shot Island, include Clement Okon Chali, Michael Ita Effiong, Felix Sunday, Aniefiok Effiong and Sunday Etim Bassey.

-Speaking while handing over the suspects and goods to the Team Leader Operation Swift Response’s team leader, the Commander of the Nigerian Navy Ship Victory, Rear Admiral Vincent Okeke, valued the goods at N75, 321, 250.00.
+Speaking while handing over the suspects and goods to the Operation Swift Response’s team leader, Commander of the Nigerian Navy Ship Victory, Rear Admiral Vincent Okeke, valued the goods at N75,321,250.00.

 He said the suspected foreign parboiled rice were loaded from Wovia and destined for Oron in Akwa Ibom before the arrest.